scottmcm/rfcs/text/0000-raw-keywords.md

 - This makes macro token rules even more complicated than they already were.
 - This only works for keywords that will match the existing IDENTIFIER_OR_KEYWORD category.
 - This is more complicated than just telling people to wait for the next edition.
-- This cannot be done in the 2015 and 2018 editions, with the proposed regex.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives